 In 1970 the Tabernacle welcomed Pastor Tony Sargent and his wife, Rowena, from Enfield.
 Tony’s pastoral preaching, his desire to train men for ministry and his vision for growth helped the Tab continue to be a thriving church.
 He introduced Home Groups and continued to give the Tab a “great commission” focus.
 In 1979 we were able, by God’s provision, to acquire the old bakery next to the church.
 This has been adapted to meet the needs of the expanding ministries.
-Apart from the Coffee Shop and Chapel Gifts & Books, we have offices, a creche, various other meeting rooms and a flat on this site.
-Tony and Rowena moved to Glasgow in 1998 where Tony was heavily involved in the International Christian College.
-Tony has returned to Worthing and worships with us when he can.
+Apart from the Coffee Shop and Chapel Gifts & Books, we have offices, and a flat on the site.
+Tony and Rowena moved to Glasgow in 1998 so that Tony could become principle of the International Christian College.

-After Tony, Mark Weeden led the church from early 1999 through to July 2011 when Mark left to pursue an itinerant training ministry.
+After Tony, Mark Weeden led the church from early 1999 through to July 2011 when Mark left to pursue an itinerant ministry.
 In October 2004 John Griffith came alongside Mark as the Tab’s Associate Pastor.
 Although John ‘retired’ before Mark left, he did return in 2013 to help the elders while they sought a new Senior Pastor.

 In 2013, the elders called Rich Owen to be our Senior Pastor.
 Rich joined us from City Evangelical Church in Leeds, where he had served as the Assistant Pastor for four years.
 Rich has a background in software engineering and studied Physics with Space Science and Technology.
 Rich’s theological training came via various distance learning courses including 1 year studying New Testament Greek at an Anglican training college.
 Rich’s experience of training for ministry has given him a great passion to train men and women up through the local church in a structured and acadamically rigerous environment.
 We now partner with Union School of Theology to deliver world-class theological training right here in Worthing and Rich serves as the Lead Mentor for our Union Learning Community.